vippsas/vipps-developers/newsletters/2023-10-newsletter.md

 The
 [Management API](https://developer.vippsmobilepay.com/docs/APIs/management-api/)
-is available for all merchants and _most_ partners:
+replaces the Partner API, and is available for all merchants and _most_ partners:
 * Pre-fill product orders to simplify and speed up onboarding of merchants
-* Retrieve information about merchants and their sales units
+* Retrieve information about merchants and sales units

 See
 [What are the benefits of the Management API over the Partner API?](https://developer.vippsmobilepay.com/docs/APIs/management-api/management-api-faq/#what-are-the-benefits-of-the-management-api-over-the-partner-api)